RedisGears/RedisGears/recipes/write_behind/snowflake/rs/README.md

 * [Bootstrap the Redis Enterprise cluster](https://docs.redislabs.com/latest/rs/administering/cluster-operations/new-cluster-setup/).
 * [Create a redis database](https://docs.redislabs.com/latest/modules/create-database-rs/) with RedisGears enabled.
 No special configuration is required.
 * Configure Snowflake DB connection:
-  * Run `sudo snowsql`.
+  * Run `sudo /opt/redislabs/bin/snowsql`.
 This will create the default configuration file in `/root/.snowsql/config`.
   * Configure Snowflake connection details in `/root/.snowsql/config`.
 This should be in a form similar to:

 ```